-Hi guys, in this post I want to share a nice technique that I learned several months ago with one of my teams.
+Hi guys, in this post I want to share a nice technique that I applied several months ago with one of my teams.
 I want to explain the value of User Story Mapping.
 Learn why it is important and how you can run this powerful method on your own.

 What is user story mapping?